All Products

-RANK is a window function that assigns ranking values to rows in a result set.
-Rows with the same values receive the same rank, and subsequent ranks skip the tied positions (for example: 1, 2, 2, 4).
-This means the ranks might not be consecutive.
+RANK is a window function that assigns a rank to each row within a partition based on the ORDER BY clause.
+Rows with the same sort values receive the same rank, and subsequent ranks skip the tied positions—for example, 1, 2, 2, 4.
+The ranking sequence may not be consecutive.

 Syntax